Nephrostomy: Procedure & Recovery

 • Follow-Up: Depending on the underlying condition that led to the need for a nephrostomy, the patient might need further treatment or interventions.
 Regular follow-up appointments will be scheduled to monitor the kidney's function and the overall health of the patient.

 Nephrostomy is often performed when other methods of relieving kidney obstruction are not possible or have failed.
-It can provide relief from pain, reduce the risk of kidney damage, and help the kidney function more effectively
+It can provide relief from pain, reduce the risk of kidney damage, and help the kidney function more effectively.

-Who will treat for Nephrostomy
+Who will Treat for Nephrostomy?

 A nephrostomy is a medical procedure that involves creating a temporary or permanent opening in the kidney through the skin, allowing urine to bypass any obstruction in the normal urinary pathway.
 Nephrostomy tubes are placed in the kidney to drain urine directly from the renal pelvis into an external collection bag.

 Interventional radiologists or urologists typically do nephrostomy tube placement and management.
 These medical professionals have specialized training in imaging techniques and surgical procedures to treat kidney and urinary tract issues.
-The choice between interventional radiologists and urologists may depend on the specific circumstances of the patient, the hospital's resources, and the availability of specialists.

-Recovery and Aftercare:
+Recovery and Aftercare

 Following the nephrostomy procedure, patients are usually advised to: